Christina, Queen of Sweden

 Christina’s aunt Katarina who played a major role in her life; Credit – Wikipedia

 Already suffering from mental issues, Maria Eleonora’s grief was quite painful and her mental issues worsened considerably.
 She was not included in the regency government during the minority of Christina because the council of the state did not consider her suitable as regent.
 In 1636, the regency government feared that Maria Eleonora’s mental instability would adversely influence the young Queen Christina.
 They decided to separate mother and daughter and Maria Eleonora was sent to Gripsholm Castle in Sweden.
 Christina’s mother later lived in Denmark and her homeland Brandenburg before being allowed to return to Sweden.
 Christina’s aunt Katarina of Sweden, Countess Palatine of Kleeburg acted more or less as her governess.
-After Katarina died in 1638, Christina has a series of women who served the dual role of foster mothers and governesses.
+After Katarina died in 1638, Christina had a series of women who served the dual role of foster mothers and governesses.
 The council of state gave Christina several foster mothers/governesses at one time to avoid her becoming attached to one person.

 Fourteen-year-old Queen Christina; Credit – Wikipedia

 As per her father’s wishes, Christina was educated as a prince would have been.
-Her father had been appointed Lutheran theologian and court pastor, later Bishop of Strängnäs and an Uppsala University professor, Johannes Matthiae Gothus to be her tutor.
+Her father had been appointed Lutheran theologian and court pastor, later Bishop of Strängnäs and an Uppsala University professor Johannes Matthiae Gothus to be her tutor.
 He taught Christina languages, theology, and philosophy.
 Christina’s relationship with Gothus was so close that he became like a father to her and she referred to him as father.

 Christina was particularly gifted in languages.
 She was taught Latin, French, German, and Dutch, and on her own, she learned Greek, Italian, and Spanish.
 When Christina was twelve years old, Chancellor Axel Oxenstierna began teaching her about state affairs and politics.
 As a child, Christina received foreign envoys, and when she was fourteen-year-old she began receiving briefings on government affairs.
 In 1643, when Christina was sixteen years old, she began to regularly attend the council of state meetings.
 Upon her eighteenth birthday, the regency was over and Christina became Queen of Sweden in her own right.
 The council of state officially proclaimed, “Her Majesty is a king, she must be respected as a male”.